Sricharan1112/FUTURE_PE_01/task1.md

 Services offered
 Tone (friendly, professional, premium)

-This makes the system scalable and effective for generating high-quality website content for multiple clients.
+This makes the system scalable and effective for generating high-quality website content for multiple clients